Real Estate Investments

 Investors receive a return on investment through passive income and tax benefits in a number of ways.
 Once the project is renovated and stabilized CREI Partners provides quarterly distributions to our investors.
 CREI Partners focuses on forced appreciation through renovating the building, increasing rents, and reducing expenses to increase the value of the property.
 Equity increases with residents paying down the loan of the property.
 Investors typically pay little to no taxes on these distributions due to depreciation of the asset.
 Lastly, investors will receive a percentage of the profits from sale set up in the equity structure of the investment.

-Every value-add multi-family property investment is different and there is never a guarantee on an amount of return on investment.
+Every commercial real estate investment is different and there is never a guarantee on an amount of return on investment.
 However, we typically strive to achieve a double-digit IRR (internal rate of return) with no guarantees over the life of the investment, which comes from cash-flow, forced appreciation from adding value, and the profits from the disposition of the property.
 CREI Partners invest our own capital into these properties and seek every opportunity to maximize investor returns.
 We discuss the business plan, projected returns, and equity structure with investors for each investment property.

 The time period varies for each specific business plan, but typically we see an 18 month to 7-year hold period before we employ an exit strategy, such as a refinance or sale.
 Economic conditions can impact this strategy.
 Initial timelines will be communicated to investors at acquisition of the property, and will stay updated through our online portal and quarterly call updates.
 CREI Partners will strive to meet or exceed our initial projections and will prioritize greatest returns for all investors.